-These resources provide information to help faculty members manage all aspects of their academic careers:
+These titles provide information to help faculty members manage all aspects of their academic careers.

 Wendy Laura Belcher, Writing Your Journal Article in 12 Weeks: A Guide to Academic Publishing Success

 Wendy Laura Belcher′s Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success is a revolutionary approach to enabling academic authors to overcome their anxieties and produce the publications that are essential to succeeding in their fields.
 Each week, readers learn a particular feature of strong articles and work on revising theirs accordingly.
 At the end of twelve weeks, they send their article to a journal.
 This invaluable resource is the only guide that focuses specifically on publishing humanities and social science journal articles.

 Robert Boice, Professors as Writers: A Self-Help Guide to Productive Writing

 This book is a self-help manual for professors who want to write more productively, painlessly, and successfully.
 It reflects the author’s two decades of experiences and research with professors as writers—by compressing a lot of experience in a brief, programmatic framework.